chiiida/django-polls/README.md

 # Django Polls

-## About this project
-A Django tutorials to create a polls.
+This a web application create with Django tutorials to create polls that can vote, keep track of the number of votes, and display a result.
 [source](https://docs.djangoproject.com/en/2.2/intro/)

 ## Each parts of tutorials done checklist